w3c/wai-website/_accessibility-training/topics.md

 <h3>Resources for developing a presentation</h3>
 <h4>Primary resources</h4>
 <ul>
-  <li><a href="http://www.w3.org/WAI/eval/preliminary">Preliminary Review of Web Sites for Accessibility</a> - describes a method to quickly identify some accessibility problems on a website</li>
+  <li><a href="{% link pages/test-eval/easychecks.md %}">Preliminary Review of Web Sites for Accessibility</a> - describes a method to quickly identify some accessibility problems on a website</li>
   <li><a href="http://www.w3.org/WAI/eval/selectingtools">Selecting Web Accessibility Evaluation Tools</a> - highlights different features of evaluation tools which can assist during evaluation reviews</li>
   <li><a href="http://www.w3.org/WAI/ER/tools/">Web Accessibility Evaluation Tools</a> - filterable list of Web accessibility evaluation tools</li>
   <li><a href="http://www.w3.org/WAI/eval/users">Involving Users in Evaluating Web Accessibility</a> - describes the benefits of evaluating with real people and identifying